Igorjan94/codeforces.vim/README.md

 * Watch result of last user's submissions ([Results](http://i.imgur.com/hDWFJXo.png))
 * Load text of problems ([Russian](http://i.imgur.com/Q5M9fsd.png) | [English](http://i.imgur.com/NAmMBEj.png))
 * Download last submission of user to problem ([qwerty787788's solution to F](http://i.imgur.com/vqvZV7Y.png))

+## UPD (18.05.2016)

+I have finally returned submit function to my plugin!
+You should _run_ server in plugin folder before contest.
+It opens chrome(now hardcoded).
+To start contest and login execute `:CodeForcesInitServer`, but before it add new variable `g:CodeForcesPassword` and do not forget about username in your `.vimrc`.
+You can use this window to watch CF, but I'd recommend you to move this window on another desktop, it will be managed by server.
+After successefull login, you can submit with `S-F5` as it was done before.
+If you find a way to work with `PhantomJS`, pull request it! :)
+New dependencies: python2-flask, python2-selenium

 ## UPD (02.10.2015)

 You can use 'Cyan' in coloring of standings after revolution!